whykaysoft/Maersk_SCM_Analytics/README.md

 Firstly, the optimization of the delivery system through a redesigned transportation route, such as adopting a cross-docking strategy, can significantly enhance the efficiency of shipments.

-Furthermore, collaboration with local logistics companien to leverage their existing resources and expertise is not a bad idea, specially with markets far away from USA and Peuter Rico.
+Furthermore, collaboration with local logistics companies to leverage their existing resources and expertise is not a bad idea, specially with markets far away from USA and Peuter Rico.

 Additionally, to bolster the overall delivery system and expand the company's global reach, establishing a warehouse in a strategic logistics hub like Singapore in Asia would be beneficial.
 This move would not only improve the delivery process but also facilitate smoother operations across various international markets.